bw-math/bw-math/source/assignments/classwork/probability/02_CONDITIONAL.rst

 4. A factory produces its entire output with three machines.
 Each machine has an error rate that causes it to produce defective units.
 Machine I produces 50% of the output and has a 4% error rate.
 Machine II produces 30% of the output and has a 2% error rate.
 Machine III produces 20% of the output and has a 4% error rate.
 What percentage of the total output is defective?

+5. Suppose 1% of the United States Population has a serious life-threatening condition that slowly turns their internal organs into goop and drives them insane before an extremely painful death, known as **Sejal's Disease**.
+A test is developed to help diagnose this awful curse on humanity.
+The test can determine whether an individual does or does not have **Sejal's Disease**.
+If the person has the disease, it will give a positive result 98% of the time.
+If the person does not have the disease, it will give a false positive 5% of the time.
+If you take the test and get a positive result, what is the probability you are afflicted with **Sejal's Disease**?

 Independence
 ------------